cs-open-project/projectsfound/README.md

 ### Ranger[Hadoop数据权限监控管理平台]

-Description:  The Ranger project is a framework to enable, monitor and manage comprehensive data security across the Hadoop platform.
-(The podling was originally called Argus)
+Description: Apache Ranger is a framework to enable, monitor and manage comprehensive data security - consistently across various data processing services.
+Integrated with most of the Big-Data technologies (Hadoop, Hive, HBase, Spark, Trino, ...)

 介绍: The Ranger project is a framework to enable, monitor and manage comprehensive data security across the Hadoop platform.
 (The podling was originally called Argus)